palikar/blog-hugo-files/content/posts/github_history_repair.md

 +++
-title = "Github commits' emails change" author = ["Stanislav Arnaudov"] description = "A short description of a solution to a github related problem with the email addresses associated with a commit historys" date = 2018-06-22T00:00:00+02:00 keywords = ["github", "git", "commit", "change", "history"] lastmod = 2019-04-22T00:02:09+02:00 categories = ["github"] draft = false weight = 100
+title = "Github commits' emails change" author = ["Stanislav Arnaudov"] description = "A short description of a solution to a Github related problem with the email addresses associated with a commit history" date = 2018-06-22T00:00:00+02:00 keywords = ["github", "git", "commit", "change", "history"] lastmod = 2019-04-22T00:06:41+02:00 categories = ["github"] draft = false weight = 100